bayanabdo43/bayanabdo43/README.md

 <img align="right" alt="GIF" src="https://raw.githubusercontent.com/devSouvik/devSouvik/master/gif3.gif" width="500"/>

 <p align="center">
-    I am 24 years old, I hold a Bachelor’s degree in Management Information Systems 2021, iam a front end developer with experience in developing user interfaces for websites and web applications .
-Skilled in using HTML, CSS, Bootstrap, js , Tailwind , jQuery and angular.
-My approach is to develop attractive, functional interfaces while also delivering an engaging user experience.
-I also have previous experience in data entry, and Using Microsoft Office programs, Word, Excel and PowerPoint.
- I can design and develop websites, I can maintain computer hardware and software
+Front-end developer with strong experience in building responsive and user-focused web interfaces using modern technologies such as HTML, CSS, JavaScript, Bootstrap, Tailwind, TypeScript, and Angular.
+Skilled in transforming UI/UX requirements into functional web applications.

+Able to handle projects from concept to deployment, with solid problem‑solving skills and the ability to collaborate effectively with teams.
+Also experienced in content writing, data entry, and Microsoft Office tools.
 </br>
 </br>